-The computation of general insurance reserves is based on the Supervision of Financial Services Regulations (Insurance) (Computation of General Insurance Reserves), 2013 ("the Computation of General Insurance Reserves Regulations"), the provisions of which have been assimilated in the "Equity, Measurement and Management of Assets and Liabilities" chapter of the Regulation Codex.
-This chapter includes, among others, guidelines for measurement of liabilities in life, general and health insurance.
+The computation of general insurance reserves is based on the Supervision of Financial Services Regulations (Insurance) (Computation of General Insurance Reserves), 2013 ("the Computation of General Insurance Reserves Regulations"), the provisions of which have been assimilated in the "Measurement, Equity and Management of Assets and Liabilities" part of the consolidated circular prepared by the |Authority ("the Consolidated Circular").
+This part includes, among others, guidelines for measurement of liabilities in life, general and health insurance.
 It also includes, among others, provisions regarding insurance reserves, best practice for calculation of general insurance reserves for financial reporting purposes, aggregation of segments, determining the amounts of reserves in respect of policies sold close to balance sheet date and in respect of risks arising subsequent to balance sheet date.